Updated 9th, 16th January, 2nd February, May, 20th September, 27th December 2022; 22nd September 2023

 Notes:

-• Due to the very friable nature of the rock throughout this cave and several near misses, it is highly recommended that entrance pitches are inspected upon each visit and descended one at a time from the surface and calling "rope free" only when well out of the way at the very bottom, as anything falling down the entrance will hit a descending potholer.
+• Due to the very friable nature of the rock throughout this cave and several near misses, it is highly recommended that entrance pitches are inspected upon each visit.
+They should be descended one at a time from the surface, and calling "rope free" only when well out of the way at the very bottom.
+Anything falling down the entrance will hit a descending potholer.

-• The Botanical Highway rope traverse passes numerous sections of large loose and very dubious rock, so careful and delicate caving is required along its length as hand & foot holds can and have regularly broken off.
+• The Botanical Highway rope traverse passes numerous sections of large, loose and very dubious rock, so careful and delicate caving is required along its length.
+Hand & foot holds can and have regularly broken off.

 Rigging - all bolts are 8mm thru-bolts: